 I am sure all of you must have seen sand pits in pre- schools and schools.
 Have you ever wondered why?

 The nature of hands-on activities is engaging the children with real object or through experiments.
 Believe it or not mud is more imprinting than flash cards.
 When a child touches wet mud or gravel it stimulates the sensory nerves in the brain and instill learning.
 Practicing alphabets and words on sand with the help of fingers help resolving learning disabilities as well.

 - Creating Memories

 As parents, we do get protective of our children, wanting to know the reason behind every activity.
-But children will only work out of their instincts, even if it means that you have to wash a muddy face or a stained dress.
+But children will only work out of their instincts and sensory experience , even if it means that you have to wash a muddy face or a stained dress.
 Embrace their curiosity and let them run wild.

 Disclaimer: The opinions expressed in this post are the personal views of the author.
 They do not necessarily reflect the views of The Mom Store